Easy ways to reach your goal of 10,000 steps a day that you can do anytime, anywhere! Plus, why setting step goals is important!

 How to track 10,000 steps

 I started using my TomTom® Touch Fitness Tracker this week and I’m already hooked!
 My husband laughs because I’m always checking my progress throughout the day.
 (I think it’s because he secretly wants one too…so I already have an idea for his Christmas gift…shhhh!)
-The TomTom® Touch Fitness Tracker is an easy way to monitor your daily activity…and then some!
+A step counter is an easy way to monitor your daily activity…and then some!

 The sleek band fits perfectly and is so lightweight that I almost forget it’s even there!
 Mine is black, which I love because it matches everything.
-There are also colorful interchangeable bands you can purchase to suit your personal style, like Azur Blue, Indigo Purple, and Coral Red.
+But any reliable step counter will work!

 In addition to tracking my steps, I can: